dustywhite7/pythonMikkeli/courseSlides/3 - Functions.md

 What might go wrong with the code on the previous slide?
 - What if I want to use a new set of coordinates with 4 dimensions?
 - What if I don't notice that my coordinates do not have the same number of dimensions?
-- What if I want to run that code as part of antother program in a different file?
+- What if I want to run that code as part of another program in a different file?
 - What if I want to use Euclidean Distance in the future?